MrTusarRX/instagram-reels-download/README.md

 ## Usage
 1) Open the site.
 2) Click the gear icon, add your OpenAI API key, and save.
-3) Paste an Instagram Reel URL.
+3) Paste an Instagram Reel URL or upload your own media file.
 4) Choose Download or Transcribe.
 5) For bulk, paste multiple URLs (one per line) and start the queue; download transcripts as a ZIP when done.